 The Conductor installation must be completed before installing a Session Smart Router or routers using the ISO.
 The same ISO is used for both installations.

 To install a router after installing and configuring the Conductor, use the SSR Installation.
-The Router Installation Using OTP procedure can be used to install more complex router configurations.
+The Router Installation Using OTP procedure can be used for whitebox and air-gap, conductor-managed network installations.

 - Ensure that the platform you are installing on meets the SSR hardware requirements.